-Sewing Seeds partners with community gardens, urban farms, parks and other green spaces to create educational Natural Dye Gardens.
+Sewing Seeds works with community gardens, urban farms, parks and other green spaces to grow and identify natural dye plants.
 In these gardens, the public can interact and learn from a number of plant species that can be used to obtain color.
-Through the gardening season the Natural Dye Gardens are also a backdrop for workshops, lectures and other events.
-Our gardens also make possible the supply of locally grown dye materials to our programming and to our network of designers/artist.
+During the warm months, these gardens are also a backdrop for workshops, lectures and other events.
 Learn about our past Natural Dye gardens here.

 Heckscher Foundation Children Garden, Bushwick

 Sewing Seeds offers an all year series of free all-ages classes that takes place in our partner gardens, during the Summer, and indoor venues across the city during the Winter.
 Workshops are taught by guest artists and Sewing Seeds staff and feature traditional and innovative ways to work with natural dyes.